Last update: 1 year ago

 Something that we can skip saying, but we won’t, is that you should read the manufacturer’s label.

-And if you thought cleaning natural textile is tricky, wait until you hear about microfibre.
+And if you thought cleaning natural textiles is tricky, wait until you hear about microfibre.
 It’s usually the one with the most specific instructions, as it can be easily damaged if you use the wrong detergent.
 But no matter what textile is the upholstered furniture made from, the manufacturers put letter coding to help you out.
 Here’s what you can find on the care label and what it means:

 - W – It means it’s safe to use water and water-based solutions while cleaning.